Lazyboy369/IntroToProg-Python-Mod07/Assignment07.md

 ```
 ##### Figure 2 - Error Handling part of script
+The error handling case uses an example from Assignment06 where the user is trying to add data to a dictionary table.
+This example shows how the error handling is used if the file that is being opened does not exist.
+The `FileNotFoundError` error handle is used in this case and captured as `e`.
+The user is notified that the file does not exist and the error is printed.

+&nbsp;

 ## Running the Stript
 ![Running the script in Pycharm's Console](https://github.com/Lazyboy369/IntroToProg-Python-Mod07/blob/main/Pycharm_Console.png "Running the script in Pycharm's console")
 ##### Figure 3 - Running the script in Pycharm's console

+&nbsp;

 ![Running the script in the CMD Shell](https://github.com/Lazyboy369/IntroToProg-Python-Mod07/blob/main/CMD_Shell.png "Running the script in the CMD Shell")
 ##### Figure 4 - Running the script in the CMD Shell